-But when we talk about the investment or personal finance planning spectrum, most women still rely on their husbands/father to go about their investments or financial plans.
+But when we talk about the investment or personal finance planning spectrum, most women still rely on their husbands/fathers to go about their investments or financial plans.

 Today, we will change that school of thought.
 Today, we’re going to talk about 8 simple, yet easy personal finance hacks which every woman should follow!

-The following are few key pointers that everyone can keep in mind in order to better manage your expenses in the year 2019 and beyond.
+The following are a few key financial planning for women pointers that everyone can keep in mind in order to better manage their expenses in the current year and beyond.

 Making investments is important.
 But you already know that.